ofiwg/libfabric/man/fi_fabric.3.md

 # DESCRIPTION

+A fabric identifier is used to reference opened fabric resources and library related objects.

-A fabric domain represents a collection of hardware and software resources that access a single physical or virtual network.
-All network ports on a system that can communicate with each other through their attached networks belong to the same fabric domain.
-A fabric domain shares network addresses and can span multiple providers.
+The fabric network represents a collection of hardware and software resources that access a single physical or virtual network.
+All network ports on a system that can communicate with each other through their attached networks belong to the same fabric.
+A fabric network shares network addresses and can span multiple providers.
+An application must open a fabric network prior to allocating other network resources, such as communication endpoints.

 ## fi_fabric

-Opens a fabric provider.
+Opens a fabric network provider.
 The attributes of the fabric provider are specified through the open call, and may be obtained by calling fi_getinfo.

 ## fi_close

-The fi_close call is used to release all resources associated with a fabric domain or interface.
+The fi_close call is used to release all resources associated with a fabric object.
 All items associated with the opened fabric must be released prior to calling fi_close.

 ## fi_tostr / fi_tostr_r